-Although the WebObjects installation provides several adaptors, only one is active by default (see "Default Adaptor Installation" (page 33) for details).
-However, an application can communicate with an adaptor other than the active adaptor.
+Although the WebObjects installation provides several HTTP adaptors, only one is active by default (see "Default Adaptor Installation" (page 33) for details).
+However, an application instance can communicate with an adaptor other than the active adaptor.

-Figure 4-2 depicts an application site running on one machine, using two adaptors.
+Figure 4-2 depicts an application site running on one computer, using two adaptors.